-Theoria medica vera, page 678.
+[·] Theoria medica tera, page 678,

-putes to which the discovery of the circulation gave rise, some physicians conceived the idea of renovating completely the whole mass of the fluids, in persons in whom they might be vitiated, by filling their vessels with the blood of an animal or of a person in good health.
+XCIII.
+On the transfusion of blood.
+In the midst of the disputes to which the discovery of the circulation gave rise, some physicians conceived the idea of renovating completely the whole mass of the fluids, in persons in whom they might be vitiated; by filling their vessels with the blood of an animal, or of a person in good health.
 Richard Lower, known by his work on the heart, first practised it on dogs, in 1665.
-Two years afterwards, transfusion was performed at Paris on men, and excited the greatest expectations: it was thought that by this process, called transfusing surgery (chirurgie transfusoire), all remedies would be superseded, that henceforth, to cure the most serious and inveterate diseases, it would be necessary merely to transfuse the blood of a strong and healthy man into the veins of the diseased; nay, they went so far as actually to imagine they might realize the fabulous fountain of Jouvence; they expected no less than to restore youthful vigour to the old, by infusing into them the blood of the young, and thus to perpetuate life.
-All these brilliant chimeras soon vanished; some underwent the experiment without any remarkable effects from it, others were affected with the most violent delirium; a lad of fifteen lost his senses, after suffering two months from the most violent fever.
+Two years afterwards, transfusion was performed at Paris on men, it excited the greatest expectations: it was thought, that by this process, called transfusing surgery (chirurgie transfusiore), all remedies would be superseded, that henceforth, to cure the most serious and inveterate diseases, it would be necessary merely to transfuse the blood of a strong and healthy man into the veins of the diseased; nay, they went so far as actually to imagine they might realize the fabulous fountain of Jouvence; they expected no less, than to restore youthful vigour to the old, by infusing into them the blood of the young, and thus to perpetuate life.
+All these brilliant chimeras soon vanished, some underwent the experiment, without any remarkable effects from it, others were affected with the most violent delirium; a lad of fifteen lost his senses, after suffering two months from the most violent fever.
 The legislative authority at last interfered, and prohibited those dangerous experiments.

-The experiments on the subject of the transfusion of blood were repeated, but without success, at the Academy of Sciences.
-Perrault opposed this new method, and showed that it was very difficult for one animal to exist on the blood of another; that this fluid, though apparently the same in animals of the same age, was as different from it as the features of their face, their temper, &c.; that an extraneous fluid was thus introduced, which conveying to the organs an irritation to which they were not accustomed, must disorder their action in various ways; that if, as an objection to what he had said, they should bring forward what takes place in grafting, in which the sap of one tree nourishes another of a different kind, he would answer, that vegetation does not depend on so complicated, nor on so delicate a mechanism as the nutrition of animals; that a hut may be formed of all kinds of stones taken at random, but that to build a palace. stones must be designedly shaped for the purpose, so that a stone destined for an arch, will not do for a wall, nor even for another arch.
+The experiments on the subject of the transusion of blood were repeated, but without success, at the Academy of Sciences.
+Perault opposed this new method, and shewed that it was very difficult for one animal to exist on the blood of another, that this duid, though apparently the same in animals of the same age, was s different from it as the features of their face, their temper, &c. hat an extraneous fluid was thus introduced, which conveying to he organs an irritation to which they were not accustomed, must lisorder their action, in various ways; that if, as an objection to vhat he had said, they should bring forward what takes place in rafting, in which the sap of one tree nourishes another of a diferent kind, he would answer, that vegetation does not depend on o complicated, nor on so delicate a mechanism, as the nutrition f animals; that a hut may be formed of all kinds of stones taken t random; but that to build a palace, stones must be designedly naped for the purpose, so that a stone destined for an arch, will not o for a wall, nor even for another arch .